spotDL/spotify-downloader/README.md

 contains detailed information about different available ways to download tracks.

 ## FAQ

+- [
+How to specify a custom folder where tracks should be downloaded?](https://github.com/ritiek/spotify-downloader/wiki/FAQ#how-to-specify-a-custom-folder-where-tracks-should-be-downloaded)

 Check out our [FAQ wiki page](https://github.com/ritiek/spotify-downloader/wiki/FAQ) for more info.